Online nonnegative CP-dictionary learning for Markovian data: Introduction

-A \textit{tensor} is a multi-way array that is a natural generalization of a matrix (which is itself a 2-mode tensor, abbreviated \textit{2-tensor}) and is suitable in representing multi-model data.
-As matrix factorization is for unimodal data, \textit{tensor factorization} (TF) provides a powerful and versatile tool that can extract useful latent information out of multi-model data tensors.
+A \textit{tensor} is a multi-way array that is a natural generalization of a matrix (which is itself a 2-mode tensor) and is suitable for representing multi-modal data.
+As matrix factorization is for unimodal data, \textit{tensor factorization} (TF) provides a powerful and versatile tool that can extract useful latent information out of multi-modal data tensors.
 As a result, tensor factorization methods have witnessed increasing popularity and adoption in modern data science.
-One of the standard tensor factorization paradigms is CANDECOMP/PARAFAC (CP) decomposition \cite{shashua2005non, zafeiriou2009algorithms}.
-In this setting, given a $n$-mode data tensor $\mathbf{X}$, one seeks $n$ \textit{loading matrices} $U_{1},\cdots,U_{n}$ of $R$ columns such that $\X$ is approximated by the sum of the outer products of the respective columns of $U_{j}$'s.
-A particular instance of CP decomposition is when the data tensor and all of its loading matrices are required to have nonnegative entries.
-As pointed out in the seminal work of Lee and Seung \cite{lee1999learning}, imposing nonnegativity constraint in CP decomposition problem helps one to learn interpretible features from multi-modal data.
+One of the standard tensor factorization paradigms is CANDECOMP/PARAFAC (CP) decomposition \cite{tucker1966some, harshman1970foundations, carroll1970analysis}.
+In this setting, given a $n$-mode data tensor $\X$, one seeks $n$ \textit{loading matrices} $U^{(1)},\dots,U^{(n)}$, each with $R$ columns, such that $\X$ is approximated by the sum of the outer products of the respective columns of $U_{i}$'s. \commHL{In other words, regarding the $n$-mode tensor $\mathcal{X}$ as the joint probability distribution of $n$ random variables, the CP-decomposition approximates such a joint distribution as the sum of $R$ product distributions, where the columns of the loading matrices give one-dimensional marginal distributions used to form the product distributions.} A particular instance of CP-decomposition is when the data tensor and all of its loading matrices are required to have nonnegative entries.
+As pointed out in the seminal work of Lee and Seung \cite{lee1999learning} \commHL{(in the matrix case)}, imposing a nonnegativity constraint in \commHL{the} decomposition problem helps one to learn interpretable features from multi-modal data.